Assam CM, others take oath as MLAs | Politics

 The swearing-in ceremony of all the elected members of the 126-MLA House was conducted by the pro-tem Speaker and eight-time legislator Phani Bhusan Choudhury.

-Sarma, Sonowal, Saikia, Gogoi and most of the other MLAs took oath in Assamese, while many also took the pledge in Bangla.
+Sarma, Sonowal, Saikia, Gogoi and most of the other MLAs took oath in Assamese, while many took the pledge in Bangla.
+A few members also swore in Bodo, Sanskrit, English and Nepali languages.

 Gogoi and CPI(M) MLA Manoranjan Talukdar, however, did not swear in the name of God, but honesty and sincerity.